 Across the country, hail is a severe weather hazard that can damage commercial assets, public infrastructure, homes, vehicles, and crops.
-According to the Insurance Bureau of Canada (IBC), the August 5, 2023, hailstorm in Alberta became the second-largest insured loss event in Canadian history, causing $2.8 billion in insured damages and leading to over 130,000 insurance claims.
+According to the Insurance Bureau of Canada (IBC), the August 5, 2024, hailstorm in Alberta became the second-largest insured loss event in Canadian history, causing $2.8 billion in insured damages and leading to over 130,000 insurance claims.
 Of these, 70,000 claims were vehicle-related, with auto damage costs alone estimated at $900 million.

 Hail is formed inside thunderstorm updrafts, which creates pellets of ice that can range in size from a pea to a golf ball—and sometimes larger.
-Once hailstones are the size of a quarter or larger, they can cause significant damage to roofing, vehicles, and crops, and wind-driven hail can fall at an angle that rips apart siding and breaks windows.
+Once hailstones are the size of a quarter or larger, they can cause significant damage to roofs, vehicles, and crops, and wind-driven hail can fall at an angle that rips apart siding and breaks windows.
 But damage isn’t always obvious; holes in roofing, for example, can lead to leaks behind walls, creating water and mould problems down the road.

 While Alberta often makes headlines for its severe hailstorms, hail can affect any region in Canada — typically between June through September.